bjornbytes/lovr.org/docs/3D_Models.md

 end
 ```

-I combined the calls to `lovr.graphics.newTexture` and `model:setTexture`, and I left out the
-rotation parameters from `model:draw` for simplicity.
+The rotation parameters for `model:draw` were left out for simplicity.

 That's all there is to it!
 Next we'll (finally!) talk about our first VR topic:
 <a data-doc="Controllers">Controllers</a>.